 Hackett is a tiny city located in the state of Arkansas.
-With a population of 836 people and just one neighborhood, Hackett is the 212th largest community in Arkansas.
+With a population of 845 people and just one neighborhood, Hackett is the 212th largest community in Arkansas.

-Telecommuters are a relatively large percentage of the workforce: 10.98% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.52% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Hackett doesn't have a public transportation system that people use for their commute.

-The per capita income in Hackett in 2022 was $23,893, which is middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $95,572 for a family of four.
+The per capita income in Hackett in 2022 was $25,427, which is middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $101,708 for a family of four.
 However, Hackett contains both very wealthy and poor people as well.

 Hackett is a somewhat ethnically-diverse city.
 The people who call Hackett home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hackett residents report their race to be White, followed by Native American.
-Important ancestries of people in Hackett include English, German, Irish, Dutch West Indian, and Polish.
+Important ancestries of people in Hackett include Irish, English, German, Dutch West Indian, and Polish.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.